Daniel Noboa

 Daniel Roy Gilchrist Noboa Azín (/noʊˈboʊə/ noh-BOH-ə; /es/; born 30 November 1987) is an Ecuadorian politician and businessman serving as the 48th and current president of Ecuador since 2023.
 (Note: Not related to Gustavo Noboa, president of Ecuador during the period between 22 January 2000 and 15 January 2003.)
 Having first taken office at the age of 35, he is the second-youngest president in the country's history, after Juan José Flores, and the youngest to be elected.

 Noboa was a member of the National Assembly of Ecuador from 2021 until 2023 when it was dissolved following the muerte cruzada constitutional mechanism invoked by President Guillermo Lasso.
-Before his political career, Noboa served in several positions at Noboa Corporation, an exporting business founded by his father Álvaro Noboa, a billionaire who unsuccessfully ran for president of Ecuador five times.
-He has been widely described as an heir to his father's company and fortune.
+Before his political career, Noboa served in several positions at Noboa Corporation, an exporting business founded by his grandfather.
+Noboa's father, Álvaro Noboa Pontón, unsuccessfully ran for president of Ecuador five times.
+He has been widely described as an heir to his family's companies and fortune.

 In May 2023, Noboa announced his candidacy for president in the 2023 snap election, running on the National Democratic Action ticket.
 He advanced to the run-off election in October, facing Luisa González, which many interpreted as an upset given his low polling numbers in the days leading up to the election.
 Noboa went on to win nearly 52% of the vote in the run-off, defeating González on 15 October 2023.
 He was re-elected to a full four-year term in the runoff of the 2025 presidential election, defeating González again with an improved margin.

-Supporters say his approach has helped to fight crime, while critics perceive Noboa as an autocrat, accusing him of human rights violations, centralization of power and undermining press freedom.
+Noboa has adopted a militarized approach to crime in Ecuador, frequently invoking states of emergency, expanding the military role in internal security, weakened judicial institutions, and raising human rights concerns.
+Supporters say his approach has helped to fight crime.
+Critics say Noboa is an autocrat, and accuse him of human rights violations, centralization of power and undermining press freedom.

 Early life and education

 Daniel Roy Gilchrist Noboa Azín was born in Miami, Florida, United States on 30 November 1987, and was raised in Guayaquil.
 He is the son of Ecuadorian businessman Álvaro Noboa and Ecuadorian physician Annabella Azín.
 Noboa graduated from the New York University Stern School of Business in 2010, and later earned a Master of Business Administration from the Kellogg School of Management at Northwestern University in Evanston, Illinois.
 He studied at Harvard University in 2020.
-In 2022, he obtained a master's degree in political communication and strategic governance from George Washington University under the supervision of professor Roberto Izurieta, Noboa's current press secretary.
+In 2022, he obtained a master's degree in political communication and strategic governance from George Washington University under the supervision of professor Roberto Izurieta, Noboa's former press secretary.